Fight, Flight, Freeze, or Fawn? Understanding Your Stress Response

 • Going blank in a meeting or forgetting what you wanted to say

-• Feeling like you can’t move or speak during a stressful moment
+• Feeling paralyzed or unable to move in a stressful moment

 Fawn

-• Apologizing repeatedly, even if you didn’t do anything wrong
+• Apologizing repeatedly, even when you’ve done nothing wrong

-• Downplaying your feelings to keep the peace
+• Over-functioning in relationships to keep the peace

 How Past Trauma Shapes These Responses